List of Shadow Star episodes

-Shadow Star, known in Japan as Narutaru (なるたる), is a manga and anime created by Mohiro Kitoh.
-The 13-episode anime adaptation was broadcast in 2003 on the Japanese television station Kids Station.
-The anime was licensed by Central Park Media and released as Shadow Star Narutaru, and has played on Comcast's Anime Selects multiple times.
-In 2007 it ran on the Illusion on Demand television network.
-Central Park Media released the title under their "U.S. Manga Corps" line, on 4 DVDs, and later re-released the DVDs in a box set.
+Shadow Star, known in Japan as (なるたる, Narutaru), is a Japanese manga series written and illustrated by Mohiro Kitoh.
+The 13-episode anime adaptation was broadcast on the Japanese television station Kids Station from July 8 to September 30, 2003.
+(Note: Shadow Star aired on Kids Station on Monday 24:00, effectively Tuesday at 12:00 a.m.
+JST.)
+The anime was licensed by Central Park Media for North America in 2004, under the title Shadow Star Narutaru.
+It was featured on Comcast's Anime Selects, alongside other Central Park Media titles.
+In October 2007, it was part of the initial lineup of 21 titles run on the Illusion on-Demand television network.
+Central Park Media released the series under their "U.S. Manga Corps" line in 2005 on four DVDs, and later re-released the DVDs in a box set in July 2006.
 Central Park Media filed for bankruptcy in 2009, and the DVDs have since been out of print.